dongwang881107/snapMRF/README.md

-# MRF_CUDA
+# snapMRF

-MRF_CUDA is a CUDA package to generate MRF dictionaries and parameter maps.
+snapMRF is a CUDA package to generate MRF dictionaries and parameter maps.

-Dictionaries are generated using both Bloch equation simulation (ROA) and extended phase graph (EPG), and parameter maps are reconstructed using template matching.
+Dictionaries are generated using both Bloch equation simulation (ROA) and extended phase graphs (EPG), and parameter maps are reconstructed using template matching.

 ## Dependencies

-We have tested the code using:
+This code has been tested using
 - Ubuntu 18.04
 - CUDA 10.0
 - Python 3.5

+At minimum a working CUDA installation, including cuBLAS, is required to run the code.
+Python is required to generate the figures from the paper.

+## Installing

+To install, run the following commands in the `src/` subdirectory:
+- make
+- sudo make install

 ## Directory Structure
 - `/src` Contains CUDA utility functions that can be used to generate MRF dictionaries, reconstruct parameter maps and run unit tests.